MTayyab10/How-to-Start-a-Start-up/Lecture 6/Growth.md

 The second thing was internationalization - knocking down another barrier.
 When we launched it, I think there were two things we did really well: 1) Even though we were late (and stressed about being late) we took the time to build it in a scalable way; we moved slow to move fast.

 You can actually view the full story from Naomi on one of the video links from the lecture page.
-What we did was draw all the strings on the site in FBT, which is our translation extraction script and then, we created the community translation platform, so we didn’t have just professional translators translating the site, but we could have all our users translating the site.
+What we did was draw all the strings on the site in FBT, which is our translation extraction script and then

+ we created the community translation platform, so we didn’t have just professional translators translating the site, but we could have all our users translating the site.

  We got French translated in 12 hours.
 We managed to get, to this day, 104 languages translated by Facebook for Facebook, 70 of those are translated by the community.
 We took the time to build something, that would enable us to scale.

 The other thing is that we prioritized the right languages.

 Back then, the four main languages were French, Italian, German, and Spanish (and Chinese, but we are blocked in China).
 Now look at that list - that’s today’s distribution of languages.

 Italian isn’t on the list anymore; French and German are about to fall off.
 In the last year we quadrupled the number of people on Facebook in Hindi.

 Building for what the world is today is an easy mistake to make, and it’s a lot of what the other social networks did.
 We built a scalable translation infrastructure that actually enabled us to attack all of the languages,